UCL-CCS/esmacs-input-creation-docs/docs/generate_bac_inputs.md

 ```

 The two inputs needed for use in the ufBAC are thus the full system PDB (*bet-l01.pdb*) and this tarball of the ligand parameterization (*bet-l01.tar*).

+In the next section we detail the use of scripts to check that the inputs created are ready for successful use in BAC.